fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/project.md

 Cite external sources where you have used someone else's work.

-### Extra credit (50-100%) :construction:
+### Extra credit (50-100%)

 Write up your project as a project that someone else could replicate.
-Publish it on Instructables, or ther appropriate platform
+Publish it on Instructables, or other appropriate platform

 Integrate more technologies to a greater degree of sophistication.